-All decisions to support or oppose a candidate for public office must be approved by two or more entities, as outlined below:
+All decisions to support or oppose a candidate for public office or the recall of an elected official must be approved by two or more entities, as outlined below:

+(1) US Senate -- the California Executive Committee, either the California Conservation Committee (CCC) or the annual Sierra Club California Convention, and the national Political Team.
+At the request of the California Executive Committee, the Steering Committee may adopt a resolution on behalf of CCC to support or oppose a candidate for US Senate from California if a decision is required before the next scheduled full CCC meeting or state convention.

-- (1) US Senate -- the California Executive Committee and either the California Conservation Committee (CNRCC) or the annual Sierra Club California Convention. - (2) Other statewide offices (Governor, etc.) -- the California Executive Committee and either the California Conservation Committee (CNRCC) or the annual Sierra Club California Convention. - (3) US House -- the Chapter Executive Committee and the national Political Committee. - (4) State Legislature -- the Chapter Executive Committee, the California Political Committee's Candidate Review Committee, and the California Legislative Committee or its designee. - (5) City, county, and district offices -- the Chapter Executive Committee and the California Political Committee's Candidate Review Committee. - (6) Chapter Opt-out on City, County and District Offices
+(2) Other statewide offices (Governor, etc.) -- the California Executive Committee and either the California Conservation Committee (CCC) or the annual Sierra Club California Convention.
+At the request of the California Executive Committee, the Steering Committee may adopt a resolution on behalf of CCC to support or oppose a candidate for statewide office or the recall of a statewide officer if a decision is required prior to the next scheduled full CCC meeting or state convention.

+(3) US House -- the Chapter Executive Committee and the national Political Team.

+(4) State Legislature -- the Chapter Executive Committee, the California Political Committee's Candidate Review Committee, and the California Legislative Committee or its designee.

+(5) City, county, and other local offices -- the Chapter Executive Committee and the California Political Committee's Candidate Review Committee.
+A Chapter may adopt an alternative approval process for city, county, and other local offices that does not require a vote by the Chapter Executive Committee, while retaining the requirement for approval by the California Political Committee's Candidate Review Committee, if the Chapter meets the following requirements:

+(a) The alternative approval process is included in Chapter's Political Standing Rule;

+(b) The alternative approval process includes requirements for approval by a 2/3 vote of both the Group Executive Committee and the Chapter Political Committee;

+(c) The alternative approval process includes procedures for districts that extend across Group boundaries; and

+(d) The Chapter notifies the California Political Chair and the members of the appropriate California Political Committee Candidate Review Committee of the alternative approval process, and of any later changes in that process.

+(6) Chapter Opt-out on City, County and Other Local Offices

-A Chapter may opt out of the requirements of section 4(5) by passing a standing rule setting forth an internal Chapter process for making endorsement decisions regarding city, county and district offices.
+A Chapter may opt out of the Candidate Review Committee requirements of section 4(5) by passing a standing rule setting forth an internal Chapter process for making endorsement decisions regarding city, county and other local offices.
 Any such Chapter standing rule, or any amendment, must be approved by the California Executive Committee before it can take effect, and it may be revoked by the Chapter or the California Executive Committee.
 The standing rule must contain at least the following requirements:

-- (a) Endorsements must be approved by a two-thirds vote of two chapter entities, at least one of which is elected by the membership, designated by the Chapter in its standing rule, - (b) Endorsement decisions must be reported to the California Political Chair promptly after such decisions are made, - (c) The Chapter must have a Political Chair and a political Compliance Officer appointed by the Chapter Executive Committee.
+- (a) Endorsements must be approved by a two-thirds vote of two Chapter entities, at least one of which is elected by the membership, designated by the Chapter in its standing rule, - (b) Endorsement decisions must be reported to the California Political Chair promptly after such decisions are made, - (c) The Chapter must have a Political Chair and a political Compliance Officer appointed by the Chapter Executive Committee and listed in the national leadership database.

-If the California Executive Committee approves such a chapter request, endorsement decisions for the city, county and district offices will be final when they are approved pursuant to that Chapter's standing rule.
-The Chapter's standing rule is subject to review every two years by the California Executive Committee or its designee
+If the California Executive Committee approves such a Chapter request, endorsement decisions for the city, county and other local offices will be final when they are approved pursuant to that Chapter's standing rule.
+The Chapter's standing rule is subject to review every two years by the California Executive Committee or its designee.